Prtatey28/cJumanjiGame/README.md

 Hello!
 Welcome to the repository for my C-Programming project final!
-Please click the file above to view the project contents as well as the additional instructions on how to run the game yourself in your own linux terminal!
+Please click the folder in main to view the project contents as well as the additional instructions on how to run the game yourself in your own linux terminal!